r0mgg/rsschool-cv/cv.md

 ---
 ## About Me
-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
-I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.
+I'm an engineer.
+I am 32 years old.
+I want to learn something new and change my profession.

 ---
 ## Skills